-Invasive species have played a major role in dozens of extinctions of Australia’s unique flora and fauna.
-One such species that continues to wreak havoc on the ecosystems it enters is the Cane Toad, which now numbers in the hundreds of millions and is found from Far North Queensland across to Western Australia.
+Invasive species have played a major role in dozens of extinctions in Australia.
+One such species is the Cane Toad, with numbers now in the hundreds of millions from Far North Queensland across to Western Australia.

 Laying two clutches a year with more than 30,000 eggs in each clutch, the toad is marching across Australia at some 50km each year – a seemingly unstoppable tide.

 FAME will work with Watergum to develop a superior tadpole trap design that can catch thousands of Cane Toad tadpoles in a matter of hours!
 The aim is for the traps to be available to the general public across Australia, and help to drive a national Cane Toad control effort through tadpole trapping.

 Why we need to act